 - (a) Transportation.
-A raptor shall be transported within an enclosure that provides protection from extreme temperatures and excessive disturbance, and equipped with one perch as described in section 26-67e-9(f) of the Regulations of Connecticut State Agencies.
-The enclosure shall be at least 3 inches taller than the height of the bird while perched, shall allow for easy entry and removal to minimize stress, and have adequate ventilation.
+A raptor shall be transported within an enclosure that provides protection from extreme temperatures, wind and excessive disturbance, and equipped with one perch as described in section 26-67e-9(f) of the Regulations of Connecticut State Agencies.
+The enclosure shall be at least three inches taller than the height of the bird while perched, shall allow for easy entry and removal to minimize stress, and have adequate ventilation.
 The raptor shall be kept in this temporary enclosure for a period not more than 30 days. - (b) Temporary Holding.
-A raptor may be temporarily held at an off site location in an enclosure constructed of wood or sturdy plastic for a period not more than 30 days.
-The enclosure shall have dimensions of 5' x 4' x 4' (L x W x H) at a minimum; have at least 1 perch as described in section 26-67e-9(e); adequate ventilation; and protect the raptor from extreme temperatures, excessive disturbance and predators.
+A raptor may be temporarily held at an offsite location in an enclosure constructed of wood or sturdy plastic for a period not more than 30 consecutive days.
+The enclosure shall have minimum dimensions of five feet by four feet by four feet; have at least one perch as described in section 26-67e-9(f) of the Regulations of Connecticut State Agencies; adequate ventilation; and protect the raptor from extreme temperatures, excessive disturbance, wind, domestic animals and predators.